Jtsalam/Cidien/README.md

 # General-page

-Healthcare Charter project for Nurses and Hospitals in Saskatoon
+Healthcare Charter project for Nurses and Hospitals in Canada